6633 Arctic Ultra Training Schedule – OVERVIEW – 2018

 - No mention of tyre pulling.
 If you want to pull a tyre…go for it.
 However, when the sled is in motion, the drag is pretty minimal, so no major benefit in humping a tyre about (imho).

 - Not everyone is doing the Beacons Ultra….
 So obviously adjust your training accordingly around this period.

 - The schedule is NOT cast in stone….
 Commonsense should prevail when illness/injury/family interfere.
 This is merely a semi-detailed overview of what you might want to do.

 - Following this schedule will not guarantee success….
 But by heck it should improve your chances of being on the start line physically well prepared.

 - The big hour days (and back to back long days) are when you will learn a lot about yourself.
 Don’t skimp on these!!

 - The KIT days ARE IMPORTANT.
 Often overlooked by athletes, but regretted when sat in the vehicle having DNF.
 Know you kit inside out!!!… Did I say that before??

 - The above schedule will hopefully keep you injury free (low impact/off road), but if you are injured – STOP and recover fully, then resume training adjusting accordingly for time taken off.

-We will be holding a training weekend in the Brecon Beacons in the Autumn, which it is strongly recommended that first time participants at this event make every effort to attend.
+We will be holding a training weekend in the Brecon Beacons on the 24th-25th November, which it is strongly recommended that first time participants at this event make every effort to attend.